 This circular Langsett Reservoir walk takes you right around the entire reservoir.
 It’s such special place, bursting full of rare wildlife, and is a lovely Peak District pub walk (stop at the Wagon and Horses towards the end of the walk).

 Boasting stunning views across the moorlands and down to the glistening water of the reservoir, there is something really soul-filling about this place.
-Interesting history of the area weaves it’s way through the land as it was once used to practice the Normandy invasion, with old tracks and bullet scars to show for it, offering interesting imaginary conversation with kids along the route.
+Interesting history of the area weaves its way through the land as it was once used to prepare for the Normandy invasion, with old tracks and bullet scars to show for it, offering interesting and imaginary conversations with kids along the route.

 This Langsett Reservoir walk really is a magical Peak District walk for families.
 We encourage you to take your time and notice the surroundings, tune into the bird song and really see what it is home too.
-We heard a Cuckoo calling, which is now becoming more and more rare to hear.
-We saw a family of Oyster Catchers, usually a wading coastal bird enjoying the shoreline, and saw Grebes diving in the deeper water.
-I wonder what you will see?!
+We heard a cuckoo calling, which is now becoming increasingly rare to hear.
+We saw a family of oyster catchers, usually a wading coastal bird enjoying the shoreline, and saw grebes diving in the deeper water.
+I wonder what you will see?

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.

 If you are planning a visit to the National Park, please arrive early or late in the day to avoid crowds if visiting over sunny weekends or school holidays.
 Please also take all litter home with you, don’t bring BBQs and park your car in designated parking areas.
 Also, please use these walks as a guide; access and stiles may change.

 During the winter months, it’s important to be extra prepared and safe when out walking and adventuring in the Peak District.
 The weather can change so quickly, especially on the exposed escarpments, and we don’t want you to get caught out.

 Read our top tips for safe winter walking with the kids.